semantic-release/semantic-release/docs/support/troubleshooting.md

 **semantic-release** is using [git notes](https://git-scm.com/docs/git-notes) to store information about which releases happened in which branch.
 Git notes are attached to commits.
 After git history rewrite due to a `git push --force`, the git notes created by **semantic-release** are lost.

+**semantic-release** is using both [git tags](https://git-scm.com/docs/git-tag) and [git notes](https://git-scm.com/docs/git-notes) to store information about which releases happened in which branch.

+After a git history rewrite due to a `git push --force`, the git tags and notes referencing the commits that were rewritten are lost.

 To recover from that situation, do the following:

 1. Delete the tag(s) for the release(s) that have been lost from the git history.
 You can delete each tag from remote using `git push origin :[TAG NAME]`, e.g. `git push origin :v2.0.0-beta.1`.
 You can delete tags locally using `git tag -d [TAG NAME]`, e.g. `git tag -d v2.0.0-beta.1`.